fredemmott/psr7-http-message-hhi/README.md

   this is not always accurate, given that `RequestInterface::withRequestTarget()` explicitly allows any type for the request target, which must be preserved verbatim.
+- `ServerRequestInterface::getUploadedFiles()` returns an untyped array as it returns a tree-like structure instead of a key-value structure.
+- `ServerRequestInterface::getParsedBody()` is specified as returning
+  `null|array|object` so is typed here as `mixed`.
+There has been some discussion about banning the `object` case as any usage couples you to a specific implementation or stack, which would allow it to be typed as `?array<string,string>`.
+This is not done because PHP implementations would not have to honor this type.
+- `ServerRequestInterface::getQueryParams()` returns an `array` with `mixed` values as it is a tree-like structure (eg `?a[b][c]=123`).